 Re-tooling of the applications development activity

 With a substantive amount of EO data now available and the emergence of new space technologies, the CSA is currently reviewing its space-based data application development activities.
-We will be seeking views on how to improve its program and to foster an enhanced collaborative approach to support the space-based EO community and the downstream sector.
+We are looking into improving CSA's program and fostering an enhanced collaborative approach to support the space-based EO community and the downstream sector.

 Post RADARSAT Constellation Mission (RCM) data needs

 With the launch of the RCM this year, it is now time to map out future solutions and ways to ensure continuity and sustainability of strategic EO applications to Canadians.
 The Canadian Government has initiated work to identify needs and requirements (PDF, 1.41 MB) that could be answered using synthetic aperture radar technology or by other means and technologies.
 The next step is to offer stakeholders a voice in reviewing and assessing the needs collected to date, solicit opportunities and solutions responding to those needs and solicit perspective on key issues such as commercialisation and role of government.
 Highlights of this consultation will be presented and discussed at the Forum.